Robust Path Following Control for Vehicles with Uncertain Steering Resistance Using Model Error Compensation: Geometric relationship between vehicle and target path

 \subsection{Vehicle dynamics}

 In this study, we consider a four-wheeled vehicle as the plant.
 The vehicle model, shown in Fig.\,\ref{Vehicle model}, is represented using an equation of motion where the yaw rate $\dot{\psi}$, sideslip angle $\beta$, and front wheel steering angle $\delta$ are treated as state variables, while the vehicle speed is assumed to be constant.
-The steering input command $u$ is used as the control input.
+The steering command $u$ is used as the control input.
 The motion model is expressed in a coordinate system ($\bar{e}_{1}$,$\bar{e}_{2}$) aligned with the vehicle velocity vector.
 In this coordinate system, the vehicle velocity vector and the forces acting on the center of mass of the vehicle are given by

 Furthermore, by considering the rotation of the coordinate system, the following equations of the motion are obtained: